gaspo53/twitter-api/README.md

 ------
 Before deploying the Application, you have to set up a few things.
 Assuming that you have the access tokens of your Twitter Application, edit this file:
-<code>src/main/resources/application.properties</code> and complete the values of the properties with your own Twitter App.
+<code>src/main/resources/application.properties</code> and complete the values of the properties with your Twitter App.

 After that, edit <code>src/main/resources/jdbc/jdbc.properties</code> and complete the MySQL Access.